Beta-Cygni-A/SimpleConsoleLibrary/Documentation.md

 ### Documentation

-Currently the idea is to make a Console Game Engine.
+Currently the idea is to make a Console Game Engine/Library.

 When the game starts, a loading screen is displayed and then the game menu.
 On this menu you can select player amount, options, and game guide.